History Files

 AD 1350 - 1767

-The second Thai empire after that of Sukhothai was founded by U-Thong in 1350 (also known as King Ramathibodi I).
-At the height of its power, Ayutthaya was one of the world's largest and wealthiest cities, with over a million inhabitants.
-The city was built on an island which was surrounded by three rivers, the Chao Phraya, the Pa Sak, and the Lopburi, all of which served as a natural barrier against invaders.
+At the height of its power the city and its surrounding kingdom was one of the world's largest and wealthiest locations, with the city enjoying a population of about a million inhabitants.
+It was built on an island which was surrounded by three rivers, the Chao Phraya, the Pa Sak, and the Lopburi, all of which served as a natural barrier against invaders.

-Ayutthaya was connected to the Gulf of Siam about a hundred kilometres to the south by the Chao Phraya river.
-A number of palaces and many of the empire's imposing temples were built with external influences being taken on board, especially from Sukhothai to the north and the Khmer to the east, as well as China, Japan, and later on several European countries.
+Ayutthaya was connected to the Gulf of Siam by the Chao Phraya, with the gulf lying about a hundred kilometres to the south.
+A number of palaces and many of the kingdom's imposing temples were built with external influences being taken on board, especially from Sukhothai to the north and the Khmer to the east, as well as from China, Japan and, later on, from several European countries.

+Ayutthaya's founding effectively turned out to be the founding of the modern kingdom of Thailand.
 Ramathibodi I expanded Ayutthaya's territory, especially towards Sukhothai and the Khmer capital of Angkor.
-The government was an autocracy with, roughly, three classes of people, these being the king at the top, plus his family and ministries, then the commoners, and then the slaves at the bottom.
+The government was an autocracy with, roughly, three classes of people.
+Those classes involved the king at the top, plus his family and ministries, and then the commoners, and then the slaves at the bottom.
+Theoretically, the king was elected by the people, although in practice the monarchy was hereditary.

-The first Europeans to visit what would become Thailand visited Ayutthaya, which was responsible for one of the area's most glorious eras.
-The capital was roughly fifty-five kilometres to the north of Bangkok.
+The first Europeans to visit what would become Thailand tended to visit Ayutthaya, which was responsible for one of the region's most glorious eras.
+Following a major Burmese attack in 1765-1768, the city of Ayutthaya never regained its prominence even though the Burmese were unable to hold the city.

 Buddhist temple of Chiang Mai in Thailand, by Chris Keeney Photography

-(Information by Peter Kessler & John De Cleene, with additional information from the John De Cleene Archive, from The Restoration of Thailand under Rama I, 1782-1809, Klaus Wenk (1968), from A History of Thailand, Chris Baker & Pasuk Phongpaichit (2005), from Southeast Asia: A Historical Encyclopaedia, from Angkor Wat to East Timor, Keat Gin Ooi (ABC-Clio, 2004), from Early Mainland Southeast Asia, C Higham (River Books Co, 2014), from Encyclopaedia of Ancient Asian Civilizations, Charles F W Higham (Facts on File, 2004), from Historical Atlas of the World, R R Palmer (Ed, Chicago, 1963), and from External Links: Ayutthaya Kingdom (Renown Travel), and Ancient Chinese farmers sowed literal seeds of change in south-east Asia (Science News), and The Indianized States of Southeast Asia, George Coedès (Walter F Vella (Ed), Susan Brown Cowing (Trans), University of Hawaii Press, 1968, and available online via the Internet Archive).)
+(Information by Peter Kessler & John De Cleene, with additional information from the John De Cleene Archive, from Early Mainland Southeast Asia, C Higham (River Books Co, 2014), from Encyclopaedia of Ancient Asian Civilizations, Charles F W Higham (Facts on File, 2004), from Historical Atlas of the World, R R Palmer (Ed, Chicago, 1963), from A History of Thailand, Chris Baker & Pasuk Phongpaichit (2005), from The Restoration of Thailand under Rama I, 1782-1809, Klaus Wenk (1968), from Encyclopaedia Britannica (Eleventh Edition, Cambridge (England), 1910), from Southeast Asia: A Historical Encyclopaedia, from Angkor Wat to East Timor, Keat Gin Ooi (ABC-Clio, 2004), from Southeast Asia: Past & Present, D R SarDesai (Westview Press, 1989), and from External Links: Ancient Chinese farmers sowed literal seeds of change in south-east Asia (Science News), and Ancient Kingship in Mainland Southeast Asia, M C Subhadradis Diskul (Kingship in Asia and Early Americas, Colegio de México, 1981, available via JSTOR), and Ayutthaya Kingdom (Renown Travel), and Ayutthaya Historical Research, and Ayutthaya Period, 1350-1767 (Encyclopaedia Britannica), and The Indianized States of Southeast Asia, George Coedès (Walter F Vella (Ed), Susan Brown Cowing (Trans), University of Hawaii Press, 1968, and available online via the Internet Archive).)

 Ramathibodi I / U-Thong